aytekinar/RationalFunctions.jl/README.md

 different variables --- a `RationalFunction` object's variable is the combination of both its variable name (*i.e.*, `:x`) and its conjugation property (*i.e.*, `RationalFunctions.Conj{false}`).

+For more information, check the documentation with `?RationalFunction` command.
+You will also see the interface, *i.e.*, exported methods of the package under `See also:` section.
+You can read their documentation in a similar way.

 #### Example